Masks, Social Distancing For COVID Prevention Contribute To Fewer Flu Cases In Colorado

 “Maybe getting closer to getting over the COVID-19 pandemic but not having to manage flu on top of it, we will all take it,” Barron said.

-CDPHE says they have also seen a nearly 20% increase in flu vaccinations this time of year compared to last, however considering flu season lasts through April, they say there is still time to get one.
+CDPHE says they have also seen a nearly 20% increase in flu vaccinations this time of year compared to last, however considering flu season lasts through April, they say there is still time to get a flu shot.